open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

   return nil,nil
 }

-// NewFactory creates a factory for tracemock receiver. func NewFactory() component.ReceiverFactory {
+// NewFactory creates a factory for tailtracer receiver. func NewFactory() component.ReceiverFactory {
-	return receiverhelper.NewFactory(
+	return component.NewReceiverFactory(
 		typeStr,
 		createDefaultConfig,
-		receiverhelper.WithTraces(createTracesReceiver))
+		component.WithTracesReceiver(createTracesReceiver))
 }
 ```
 >### Reviewing the code
 >
 >- Importing the `context` package in order to support the `context.Context` type referenced in the `createTracesReceiver` function
 >- Importing the `go.opentelemetry.io/collector/consumer` package in order to support the `consumer.Traces` type referenced in the `createTracesReceiver` function
->- Importing the `go.opentelemetry.io/collector/receiver/receiverhelper` package which is where the `NewFactory()` and the `WithTrace()` functions are declared.
->- Updated the `NewFactory()` function so it returns the `component.ReceiverFactory` generated by the `receiverhelper.NewFactory()` call with the required parameters.
-The generated receiver factory will be capable of processing traces through the call to `receiverhelper.WithTraces(createTracesReceiver)`
+>- Updated the `NewFactory()` function so it returns the `component.ReceiverFactory` generated by the `component.NewReceiverFactory()` call with the required parameters.
+The generated receiver factory will be capable of processing traces through the call to `component.WithTracesReceiver(createTracesReceiver)`

-At this point, you have the `tracemock` factory and config code needed for the Collector to validate the `tracemock` receiver settings if they are defined within the `config.yaml`.
+At this point, you have the `tailtracer` factory and config code needed for the Collector to validate the `tailtracer` receiver settings if they are defined within the `config.yaml`.
 You just need to add it to the Collector's initialization process.